camillo29/ZTBD_project/README.md

 ----English/Angielski----

-Project for Advanced Database Technologies class focused on implementing an app that will allow comparing CRUD functions execution time of PostgreSQL and MongoDB
+Project for Advanced Database Technologies class focused on implementing an app that will allow comparing CRUD functions execution time of PostgreSQL and MongoDB.

 Instructions for running the application.
 1. Install PostgreSQL and MongoDB databases.
 2. With pgAdmin tool create PostgreSQL database.